Standard Library Views

 );

-Many functional programming languages have the notion of a pipeline operator, which makes code like this faster to read and write.
+Many functional programming languages have the concept of a pipeline operator, which makes code like this easier to read and write.

 Pipeline operators often use |> as their syntax.
 In many functional programming languages, such as Elixir, R, and F#, the previous expression could be written instead as: